stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper/result-multi-result.md

----
-layout: default
-title: Dapper - Result Multi-Result
+# Dapper - Result Multi-Result
-permalink: result-multi-result
----

-{% include template-h1.html %}

 ## Description
 QueryMultiple method is an extension method which can be called from any object of type IDbConnection.
 It can execute multiple queries within the same command and map results.